jenkinsci/pipeline-aws-plugin/README.md

 Download a file/folder from S3 to the local workspace.
 Set optional parameter `force` to `true` to overwrite existing file in workspace.
-If the `path` end with a `/` the complete virtual directory will be downloaded.
+If the `path` ends with a `/` the complete virtual directory will be downloaded.

 ```
 s3Download(file:'file.txt', bucket:'my-bucket', path:'/path/to/source/file.txt', force:true)